 Parenting together with your partner

-Taking care of your relationship
+Take care of your relationship

 Take care of your relationship by:

-• doing something caring for each other
+• doing something nice for your partner

 • letting your partner know you appreciate their support